kidaa/development-resources/development-roadmap/README.md

 - orchestralLily could serve as an inspiration
 - this may be a step towards Denemo supporting all lilypond files (not just the ones that created by itself)

+### Other templates

+Jan-Peter Voigt's Lalily, Reinhold's OrchestralLily and others

 ### GUI